-Australian Shepherds are one of the most playful dogs out there, with enough personality to be the focus of any situation.
+Australian Shepherds are one of the most playful dogs, with enough personality to be the focus of any situation.
 However, these dogs can pose a challenge if they don’t bond with you.
 Since Aussies are very affectionate animals, you must treat them with care.
 If you do, your Aussie will shower you with affection.

 Keep reading to find out the ways an Aussie displays love, how to channel their affection in positive ways and how to mend your relationship if your Aussie seems unaffectionate.

 Are Aussies Affectionate?

-Also called Aussies, Australian shepherds are renowned for their desire to cuddle.
-Loyal and highly active, these dogs love their owners as much as they love to play.
-How much they show this affection varies between individual dogs and on some factors based on how they were raised, but every Aussie loves giving affection to and receiving it from people they trust.
+Australian shepherds are renowned for their desire to cuddle.
+Loyal and highly active, Aussies love their owners as much as they love to play.
+How much they show this affection varies between individual dogs, but every Aussie loves giving affection to and receiving it from people they trust.

-However, not every Australian shepherd will show that affection the same way to its owner.
+Not every Australian shepherd will show that affection the same way to its owner.
 While most Aussies will immediately want to be near their owner, some require time to warm up to an affectionate state.
-The factors that determine this reaction include how much socialization the dog had as a puppy and the dog’s general stubbornness.
+This depends upon the socialization the dog had as a puppy and the dog’s general stubbornness.

-Luckily, you can improve how much your Aussie loves you by playing, petting, and other socialization activities with him or her.
+Luckily, you can create more affection with your Aussie by playing, petting, and doing other activities with them.
 Just remember that these animals are strong-willed.
 Aussies will choose when, where, and how they will be affectionate with you.
 As such, you should not be alarmed if your dog needs some time alone every now and then.

 How do Aussies Show Affection?